 The #1 newsletter for the trades.

-Bishop said two or three days between the final data pull and going live is not unusual, to allow time for data cleanup scripts to be run.
+Bishop said two or three days between the final data pull and going live is not unusual, to allow time to run data cleanup scripts.

 “The Bradham team was really lucky,” she said.
 “They didn't have a lot.
 I think we did maybe one data cleanup, but everything else came over really smoothly.
 There wasn't really a need to have that space to correct the data.”